OrlaBr/five-app/README.md

 As a developer, I wanted to create a fully responsive app, using CRUD operations manipulate data, to get, post and store information from a database
  - This website would help me practice my new coding skills, develop logic and understanding of data centric application.
  - Development of coding skills using programming languages, frameworks and databases, to ways to create a website that is simple, extremely user friendly, with easy navigation, and yet capable of being a useful function website.
-To misquote William Morris
+To misquote the king of design himself, William Morris

 ```
 “Have nothing in your phone that you do not know to be useful, or believe to be beautiful.”